A. A. K. Niazi: Surrendering of Eastern Command

+Niazi's revolver

+Niazi's personal weapon was gifted by J. S. Aurora to the Indian Military Academy for its golden jubilee celebration and preserved at National Museum in New Delhi.
+The revolver was reportedly stolen from the National Museum in 2003.
+Although it would come to light that the firearm stolen was not the real "pistol" handed over by Eastern Wing Commander A.A.K.
+Niazi, the real .38 Bore Revolver is currently in the safekeeping of the Indian Military Academy at Dehradun.

 War prisoner, repatriation, and politics

-Niazi, who was repatriated to Pakistan, was handed over to Lieutenant-General Abdul Hamid, then corps commander of the IV Corps, by Indian Army from the Wagha checkpoint in Lahore District, Punjab, in April 1975, in a symbolic gesture of the last war prisoner held by India.
-Upon arriving in Lahore, he immediately refrained from speaking to news media correspondents, and was immediately taken under the custody of the Pakistan Army's Military Police (MP) who shifted him via helicopter to Lahore Cantonment where he was detained despite his strong protests.
-He was immediately dismissed from his military commission and his war honours were withdrawn from him.
+Niazi, who was repatriated to Pakistan, was handed over to Lieutenant-General Abdul Hameed, then corps commander of the IV Corps by the Indian Army from the Wagha checkpoint in Lahore District, Punjab, in April 1974, in a symbolic gesture of the last war prisoner held by India.
+Upon arriving in Lahore, he refrained from speaking to news media correspondents and was taken under the custody of the Pakistan Army's Military Police (MP) who shifted him via helicopter to Lahore Cantonment where he was detained despite his strong protests.

 Subsequently, he was placed in solitary confinement for sometime, though he was later released.
 Being the last to return supported his reputation as a "soldier's general", but did not shield him from the scorn he faced in Pakistan, where he was blamed for the surrender.
-Bhutto discharged Niazi after stripping him of his military rank, the pension usually accorded to retired soldiers, and his military decorations.
+Bhutto discharged Niazi after stripping him of his military rank and his military decorations.
 He was dismissed from the service in July 1975.
+Niazi complained that he wasn't paid the military pension due to him.

 He was also denied his military pension and medical benefits, though he lodged a strong complaint against the revoking of his pension.
 In the 1980s, the Ministry of Defence quietly changed the status of "dismissal" to "retirement" but did not restore his rank.
 The change of order allowed Niazi to seek a pension and the medical assistance benefits enjoyed by retired military personnel.

-Niazi remained active in national politics in 1970s and supported the ultraconservative agenda on a conservative Pakistan National Alliance platform against the Pakistan Peoples Party.
-In 1977, he was again detained by the police when the Operation Fair Play military coup occurred on 5 July, overthrowing the government of Prime Minister Zulfikar Ali Bhutto.
-Martial law was enforced and Niazi sought retirement from politics.
+Niazi remained active in national politics in the 1970s.
+He was a leader of the Pakistan National Alliance and supported their Islamist Nizam-e-Mustafa movement against the ruling Pakistan Peoples Party.
+In April 1977, on the grounds that he had made objectionable speeches, he was arrested hours before Bhutto imposed martial law in the major cities of Karachi, Lahore and Hyderabad.